etcinit/radio/README.md

 		}
 	}()

+    // We broadcast our first message.
 	r1.Broadcast("hello world")

+    // Just for this example, we make sure they actually got it.
 	<-done
 	<-done

-	r1.Stop(id1)
+    // By this point, both listeners should have written to stdout.

+    // Listener 1 got bored, so we remove it. r1.Stop(id1)

+    // Broadcast a second message.
 	r1.Broadcast("you are listening to radio 1 news")

+    // Just for this example, we make sure it actually got it.
 	<-done

-	r1.Stop(id2)
+    // Listener 2 also got bored, so we also remove it. r1.Stop(id2)

-	r1.Broadcast("sadly, no one listens")
+    // Nothing happens if no one is listening. :( r1.Broadcast("sadly, no one listens")
 }
 ```